rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 In addition to being reviewed by a human, pull requests are automatically tested thanks to continuous integration (CI).
-Basically, every time you open and update a pull request, the CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.
+Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that your pull request is in compliance with Rust's style guidelines.